WeizhenW/portfolio_site/README.md

-# gatsby-starter-spectral
+# PERSONAL PORTFOLIO SITE

-Gatsby.js V2 starter template based on Spectral by HTML5 UP
+This site is built with Gatsby.js V2 starter template based on Spectral by HTML5 UP

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).